St. Joseph personal injury Lawyers

 Don’t deal with a personal injury matter on your own, especially if it has resulted in injuries as serious as death or catastrophic consequences.
 From minor car accidents to wrongful death, our firm is prepared to represent you in court and advocate for your interests in civil litigation.

 Schedule an initial consultation with Kranitz, Sadoun & Carpenter online to discuss your legal options today.
-Let’s get the damages you deserve and get you back on the right foot.
+Let’s get the compensation you deserve with help from our personal injury lawyer in St. Joseph..

 Meet Our Team